bloc97/DeMo/README.md

 # DeMo
-This package contains the supplementary material for DeMo: Decoupled Momentum Optimization
+This package contains the supplementary material for [DeMo: Decoupled Momentum Optimization](https://arxiv.org/abs/2411.19870) (arXiv)

 A standalone PyTorch optimizer is provided in `demo.py`.